 Businesses die without traffic, whether online or offline.
 As a business owner, whether you operate individually or are part of a franchise, you need to learn how to generate customers from seemingly nowhere.
 While real estate agents have various strategies for driving foot and telephone traffic, such as through yard signs and flyers in key places, another great way to drive traffic and phone calls is online.

 If you are not receiving enough leads, the first place to look is the top of your funnel and the number of people seeing your services as they go about their home search online.
 Oftentimes it is a waste of time to focus on converting more users if you do not have enough users in the first place.
-And if you need them, I have local SEO consultants who can help you drive more business.
+And if you need them, I have local SEO companies who can help you drive more business.

 Let’s talk through the different top of funnel acquisition channels and how you can leverage them for your real estate business.